 This is the way the planter looked a few years ago.
 The main thing I did not like was all the holes on the front side.
 I had wanted shelving but those big holes in the cement blocks kept bugging me.

-So I took it all apart and ended up with 16 blocks, an idea for a raised garden bed, and a semi-willing helping in my husband (who didn’t think he was going to like it “one bit.”)
+So I took it all apart and ended up with 16 blocks, an idea for an easy raised garden bed, and a semi-willing helping in my husband (who didn’t think he was going to like it “one bit.”)

 Building the Cement Blocks Raised Garden Bed